ssiloti/bep-persistent-credit/one-hop-rep.rst

 known_peers
 -----------
 Indicates the peers with whom the sender has standing and can act as intermediaries.
 Its payload is an array of 20-byte reputation ids.
 The array SHOULD contain the peers which the sender has observed most frequently and be sorted by the sender's wA(I).
-This message MUST be ignored if the sender does not support the ``standing`` message.
-This message MUST only be sent to peers which support the ``standing`` message.

 standing
 --------
 Provides the recipient with proof of the sender's standing with one or more shared intermediaries.
-Its payload is a dictionary whose keys are reputation ids and values are the state dictionaries of the sender at the corresponding intermediary.
+Its payload is a dictionary whose keys are reputation ids and values are the state representations of the sender at the corresponding intermediary.
+Clients MUST ignore any items in the state representations which it does not understand, except to include them when verifying the signature.
 This message SHOULD only be sent on a connection which the client has received a ``known_peers`` message.

 attribution
 -----------
 Indicates which intermediaries a the sender considered when unchoking the recipient, and in what proportion each contributed to the decision.
 Its payload is a dictionary whose keys are reputation ids and values are integers which MUST add up to 100.
-This message MUST only be sent to peers which support the ``receipt`` message.
-This message MUST be ignored if the sender does not support the ``receipt`` message.
 Clients which implement this message MUST implement the ``update_standing`` DHT query.

 target_rate